 Francis Collins, whose endorsement of The Lost World of Genesis One appears on both the front and back covers, would certainly agree.
 As Collins has stated, "Science's domain is to explore nature.
 God's domain is in the spiritual world, a realm not possible to explore with the tools and language of science."

 But what happens when God doesn't follow Dr. Collins' rules, and religion claims that the "spiritual world" has influenced the natural world in a real, measurable fashion?
 When Darwinism answers questions traditionally within the religious domain--such as the origin of religion and morality itself--guess who has to shut up and leave the conversation?
 As ID-proponent Phillip Johnson has insightfully commented, under NOMA, science and religion are "'separate but equal' of the apartheid variety."
-This parable explains:
+This little made-up parable explains:

 One day a NOMA-selling Darwinian scientist and a priest walk into a bar.
 The evolutionary scientist says, "Priest, our side won't talk about religion if your side won't talk about science."
 Thinking this deal will protect religion from the attacks of Darwinian scientists, the priest replies "OK."